Altinn/altinn-studio-docs/content/app/development/data/data-modeling/_index.en.md

 ### Data models for organizations

 Data models for organizations are located in Altinn Studio's [repos][1].
- To access these, log in with am Altinn Studio user.
+ To access these, log in with an Altinn Studio user.
   If this is your first time using Altinn Studio, you need to [create a user][2].

 The data models are located in the `<org>-datamodels` repository, where `<org>` is the organization you belong to.